saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _Port_ specifies the port to connect to the MXPP server.
 This is usually 5222 for password-based authentication, and 5223 for certificate-based authentication

-* _AuthenticationMethod_ specifies the method for authenticating the user with the XMPP server
+* _AuthenticationMethod_ specifies the method for authenticating the user with the XMPP server.
+Possible values: PASSWORD, x509

 * _Username_ specifies the name of the XMPP user